hvihvi/glnt/README.md

 - `level: "INFO"`: the rule will display an informative message, but the script won't exit in an error
 - `level: "ERROR"`: the rule will display an error message, and the script will exit with an error code (not 0, TODO implement exit code)

-**For script use and CI:** Exits with error code 1 if any rule configured with `"level": "ERROR"` do not pass the verification, exits with 0 otherwise.
+**For script use, git hooks and CI:** Exits with error code 1 if any rule configured with `"level": "ERROR"` do not pass the verification, exits with 0 otherwise.

 # Rules available